bibiygarcia/bibiygarcia.github.io/projects/FuelProjectManager.md

 #### Margin of Error
 - ≈ 2.76%

-## In Summary
-Now we'll summarize what a year's difference would have looked like, when using the Fuel Program Manager.
-In 2019, the 729 ACS (Air Control Squadron) participated in 6 exercises.
-If each exercise, had been comparatively the same as the "Raging Bull Exercise", the 729 would have been able to save:

-#### PER EXERCISE SAVINGS:
-- 4 to 5 man hours per exercise in calculating and research
-- nearly $33,000 per exercise in fuel budget
-- 9 P.O.L deliveries (fuel deliveries scheduled) per exercise

-#### ANNUAL SAVINGS:
-- 24 to 30 man hours per year
-- nearly $198,000 per year
-- 54 P.O.L deliveries (fuel deliveries scheduled) per year

 ## Storage Capacity & Delivery
 As you can imagine, the number of man-hours and equipment wear can start to add up when you include the number of fuel deliveries required to be scheduled when using previous planning methods.
 Below you can see how fuel storage capacity and planning can affect the number fuel deliveries.